haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/requirements/cloud-requirements.md

 ## Requirements to get started {#requirements}
 To get started as a developer in a {{site.data.var.ece}} project, you need to set up the following:

-*	Set up a [local development environment]({{ page.baseurl }}/cloud/before/before-workspace.html).
+*	Set up a [本地开发环境]({{ page.baseurl }}/cloud/before/before-workspace.html).
 Your local workspace works best as a virtual system (VM or container) with all prerequisities installed and the project `master` Git branch cloned.
 You'll develop in branches to add modules, extensions, 3rd party integrations, and configurations.
 We recommend reading over develop and deploy process for your [Starter]({{ page.baseurl }}/cloud/basic-information/starter-develop-deploy-workflow.html) or [Pro]({{ page.baseurl }}/cloud/architecture/pro-develop-deploy-workflow.html) plan.
 *	Get [`repo.magento.com` credentials]({{ page.baseurl }}/install-gde/prereq/connect-auth.html) in your account
 *	Gethttp://devdocs.magento.com/guides/v2.0/cloud/onboarding/onboarding-tasks.html#users a [project invite]({{ page.baseurl }}/cloud/onboarding/onboarding-tasks.html#users) by the Project Owner or a super user to the project
 *	Get [Magento authentication keys]({{ page.baseurl }}/install-gde/prereq/connect-auth.html) from the Project Owner